-- David Pearson '10 MSITM works at John Deere as a Global Law Services Group Operations Manager.
+- David Pearson '10 MSITM is a Global Law Services Group Operations Manager for a Fortune 100 company.
 He also teaches a few computer science classes for St. Ambrose.

 Deciding to pursue a graduate degree is an investment: personally, professionally and financially.
 Our students quickly learn that a SAU education can be affordable and worth every penny.